tenfourty/pressos/php/redhatThinkGCloud2014.md

 ---

-## Infrastructure as Code - software defined cloud - software defined data centre
+## Infrastructure as Code

 the implication of devops is infrastructure as code

 ---

+## Customer's Vision

+Red Hat Strategic Advisory Board (SAB) meeting with CIOs from several of our top customers:

+> "They want to describe and automate all their systems and applications fully with software, from hardware up through complex, multi-tier apps and services.

+> They want to provision and manage the lifecycle of everything (Linux and Windows, private and public clouds) in an automated fashion.

+> Several said this was the holy grail for them" <!-- .element: class="fragment highlight-red" data-fragment-index="1" -->

+---

-## Up in the G-Clouds
+## Meanwhile...
+Up in the G-Clouds

 * We have many G-Clouds
 * Clouds have different security classifications
-* Clouds have different APIs - tied to the cloud provider
+* Clouds have different APIs - tied to the cloud provider so our apps are not portable

+---

+## Customer's Problem

+Red Hat Strategic Advisory Board (SAB) meeting with CIOs from several of our top customers:

+> "One of the problems they have is that everyone is defining APIs for their own platforms, but they can’t take workloads from one to another because the APIs they use for orchestration are different."

 ---